Valle Aurelia (Rome Metro)

+Valle Aurelia is a train station in Rome, Italy.

-Valle Aurelia is an underground station on Line A of the Rome Metro, situated between Via Angelo Emo and Via Baldo degli Ubaldi.
+There is an underground station on Line A of the Rome Metro, situated between Cipro "Museo-Vaticani" and Via Baldo degli Ubaldi.
 The station was inaugurated in 1999.

-The station is situated underneath the mainline station of the same name, so this station is an interchange with the regional railway FR3.
+On the street level and above the street level is the Valle Aurelia railway station, so this station is an interchange with the regional railway FR3.